ferozk0333/Sales_Insight_Using_PowerBI_MySQL/README.md

 - **Visualization Tool**: Power BI
 - **Schema Design**: Star schema with fact (transactions) and dimension tables (markets, products, customers, date)

 ---

-## Project Structure
-- `data_cleaning/`: Contains SQL scripts used for cleaning the database.
-- `dashboard_files/`: Includes the Power BI `.pbix` file for the project.
-- `images/`: Screenshots of key visuals from the dashboard.
-- `documentation/`: Detailed ETL process and schema design description.

----